Open a free Degiro account now

-AS Roma is a Public Limited Company (PLC) – it is listed on the stock exchange, meaning buying shares is fairly straightforward.
-Simply follow the steps below to become a shareholder in Roma.
+The process of buying shares in Borussia Dortmund is fairly straightforward as it is a Public Limited Company (PLC).
+This means buying shares is fairly straightforward.
+Simply follow the steps below to become a shareholder.

 However short-term success on the field should not be taken into account when it comes to investing.
 The key is to think longer-term.
 When it comes to investing, the share price of listed football clubs should in theory be driven by the same as any other share; future profit outlook, as well as supply and demand.

-Take a look at Roma’s share price performance over the last three months on the graph below.
+Take a look at Borussia Dortmund’s share price performance over the last three months on the graph below.
 It’s always important to remember past performance is no indication of future results.

 If the coronavirus crisis has taught us anything, it is to expect the unexpected.
 When it comes to football, the thought of watching an entire season with no fans in the stadiums would have been barely believable two years ago, but it happened.